Procrastination doesn’t mean you’re lazy. It’s merely a coping mechanism for you to deal with negative emotions related to the task.

 2. Demolish procrastination by knowing what you need to do

 “If you procrastinate when faced with a big difficult problem… break the problem into parts, and handle one part at a time.”

 – Robert Collier

 Don’t try to multitask because your results will suffer for it.
+You need to focus on what’s important.
 So, make a conscious effort to do one thing at a time until it’s finished.
 Only then can you move on to the next project.

 “A primary reason people don’t do new things is because they want to do them perfectly – first time.
 It’s completely irrational, impractical, not workable – and yet, it’s how most people run their lives.
 It’s called The Perfection Syndrome.”

 If you have a fear of creating imperfect work, then chances are you won’t finish much.
 Moreover, this guarantees that your worries come true because it’s impossible to succeed if you can’t produce.

 Start working, despite the quality of your output.